-2. the occupations of the persons employed in the business and the year of engagement;
+the occupations of the persons employed in the business and the year of engagement; the keeping of livestock

 3. the keeping of livestock.

 Section 9 The owner of a property where another person is carrying on a business referred to in section 8 shall provide the name and address of that person and information concerning the area used in the business.